-All wheelchair spaces can be booked in-person, over the phone on 0300 6789 222 (option 3) or you can contact us online.
+All wheelchair spaces can be booked in-person, or you can contact us online.

 Is there strobe lighting used at the Roundhouse?

 Relaxed Performances at the Roundhouse

 Relaxed performances are aimed at encouraging and welcoming audiences who could benefit from a calmer environment, including those with a condition on the autistic spectrum, people with learning difficulties and sensory or communication needs, so they can fully enjoy the experience of live performance.

 These shows aim to create an experience that removes and reduces obstacles to attendance, including anxiety and unfamiliarity, through creating a supportive and less formal atmosphere.